SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

       CE = -Σ{log(predict_matrix[index, correct_label])}

 This function uses the logarithm specification.
-The logarithm output is shapely decreasing when the value is closing to 0 so that the reversed sine logarithm is shapely increasing.
+The logarithm output is shapely decreasing when the value is closing to 0 so that the minus logarithm is shapely increasing.

 .. grid:: 2